SamirTalwar/smoke/README.md

 ## Running Tests

-In order to run tests against an application, you simply invoke Smoke with the directory containing the tests, and the command required to invoke the application.
+In order to run tests against an application, you simply invoke Smoke with the command required to invoke the application, and the directory containing the tests.
+Given an application that is invoked with `ruby bin/calculator.rb`, and the tests in the *test* directory, we would run the tests as follows:

-    smoke test 'ruby bin/calculator.rb'
+    smoke 'ruby bin/calculator.rb' test

 Smoke will exit with a code of `0` if all tests succeed, or `1` if any test fails.